Pro_nmeth983.indd

 19 Prepare DH10MultiBacCre cells by transforming the plasmid pBADZHisCre into competent DH10MultiBac

-cells and selecting for growth on low salt TYE agar plates containing the appropriate antibiotics dependent
+cells and selecting for growth on low salt TYE agar plates containing the appropriate antibiotics

-(Supplementary Methods), IPTG and X-gal for color selection.
+Supplementary Methods), IPTG and X-gal for color selection.
 Incubate for >24 h at 37 °C with plates

 integration of